src-d/jgit-spark-connector/README.md

 ### Local mode

-Install python-wrappers is necessary to use spark-api from pyspark:
+Install python-wrappers is necessary to use engine from pyspark:

 ``` bash
 $ pip install sourced-spark-api
 ```

-Then you should point to the remote repository where spark-api is hosted and provide the maven coordinates:
+Then you should point to the remote repository where engine is hosted and provide the maven coordinates:
 ```bash
 $ $SPARK_HOME/bin/pyspark --repositories "https://jitpack.io"  --packages "com.github.src-d:spark-api:master-SNAPSHOT"
 ```

 ### Cluster mode

-Install spark-api wrappers as in local mode:
+Install engine wrappers as in local mode:
 ```bash
 $ pip install -e sourced-spark-api
 ```